isomerpages/mpa-seathedifference/_make-a-splash/Hydrographic Surveyor.md

 From unveiling secrets of the seabed, updating navigational charts, to his department's symbiotic relationship with cartography, we'll get an immersive view into the dynamic waters of Singapore.
 Whether it's detecting tiny objects underwater or navigating through a digitized age in hydrography, Syakir represents the evolving maritime landscape.

+Intrigued to learn more?
+Set sail to other episodes of&nbsp;**Make A Splash**&nbsp;and explore diverse maritime professions that are steering the industry into a new era

 <br>
 <br>